 SI.
-No. Application Definition of Affected Persons Entitlement Details ss of Livelihood squatters (as defined in Note F) for their structures at replacement costs which will be determined as mentioned in Note D". (ii) Resettlement & Rehabilitation assistance as under: (a) Transition Allowance of Rs 4,000/- per household. (b) Shifting allowance of Rs 10,000 per household (para 7.11 NRRP 2007). (c) Assistance of Rs 15,000/- for loss of cattle shed (para 7.10 NRRP 2007). (d) If the affected party getting displaced is a rural artisan, small trader or self-employed person assistance of Rs 25,000/- for construction of working shed or shop (para 7.12 NRRP 2007) (e) House construction assistance for those living below poverty line equivalent to the latest construction cost of Indira Awas Yojana Scheme for Rural Areas and cost of house construction under JNURM for Urban Areas 8 Households living on Right of way Title Holders/ Non-Title holders/share- croppers, agricultural labourers and employees Rehabilitation Assistance (i) Rehabilitation grant equivalent to 750 days of minimum agricultural wages to those families losing livelihood (NRRP para 7.14) (land title holders availing assistance of 750 days minimum wages under section 1(v) above would not be eligible for this assistance) (ii) Training Assistance of Rs 4,000/- for income generation per household (iii) Temporary employment in the project construction work to Affected Persons with particular attention to APs Below Poverty Line (BPL) by the project
+No. Application Definition of Affected Persons Entitlement Details s of Livelihood squatters (as defined in Note F) for their structures at replacement costs which will be determined as mentioned in Note D". (ii) Resettlement & Rehabilitation assistance as under: (a) Transition Allowance of Rs 4,000/- per household. (b) Shifting allowance of Rs 10,000 per household (para 7.11 NRRP 2007). (c) Assistance of Rs 15,000/- for loss of cattle shed (para 7.10 NRRP 2007). (d) If the affected party getting displaced is a rural artisan, small trader or self-employed person assistance of Rs 25,000/- for construction of working shed or shop (para 7.12 NRRP 2007) (e) House construction assistance for those living below poverty line equivalent to the latest construction cost of Indira Awas Yojana Scheme for Rural Areas and cost of house construction under JNURM for Urban Areas 8 Households living on Right of way Title Holders/ Non-Title holders/share- croppers, agricultural labourers and employees Rehabilitation Assistance (i) Rehabilitation grant equivalent to 750 days of minimum agricultural wages to those families losing livelihood (NRRP para 7.14) (land title holders availing assistance of 750 days minimum wages under section 1(v) above would not be eligible for this assistance) (ii) Training Assistance of Rs 4,000/- for income generation per household (iii) Temporary employment in the project construction work to Affected Persons with particular attention to APs Below Poverty Line (BPL) by the project

 SI.
-No. Application Definition of Affected Persons Entitlement Details contractor during construction, E1 A4 ditional augment ta Vulnarahla Cr our (oo dofinad in N to the extent possible Line ditional support to vuinerable Gr oup (as defined in No ote E) & those Below Poverty 0 Households affected by ROW Households affected by ROW Resettlement & Rehabilitation Assistance One time additional financial assistance equivalent to 300 days of minimum wages E2 uled Tribe affected fa 10 Affected Scheduled Tribes Households affected by ROW Rehabilitation Assistance (i) Each ST affected family shall get an additional one time financial assistance equivalent to five hundred days minimum agricultural wages for loss of customary rights or usage of forest produce (para 7.21.5 NRRP 2007) (ii) In case of land acquisition from each ST affected family, at least one third of the compensation amount due shall be paid to the affected families at the outset as first instalment and the rest at the time of taking over the possession of the land (para 7.21.4 NRRP 2007) F. Los s of Community Infrastructure/Co ommon Property Res ources 11 Structures & other resources (eg land, water, access to social services etc) on ROW Affected communities and groups Reconstruction of community structure and common property resources luring Construct 12 Land & assets temporarily impacted during construction Owners of land & assets Compensation for temporary impact during construction like disruption of normal traffic, damage to adjacent parcel of land/assets due to movement of heavy machinery and plant site.
+No. Application Definition of Affected Persons Entitlement Details contractor during construction, E1 Ad ditional support to Vulnorable Gr oun (as dofined in N to the extent possible Line uitional support to vuillelable Gi oup (as defined in N ote L) & those below Foverty 9 Households affected by ROW Households affected by ROW Resettlement & Rehabilitation Assistance One time additional financial assistance equivalent to 300 days of minimum wages E2 stance to Schedu uled Tribe affected fa 10 Affected Scheduled Tribes Households affected by ROW Rehabilitation Assistance (i) Each ST affected family shall get an additional one time financial assistance equivalent to five hundred days minimum agricultural wages for loss of customary rights or usage of forest produce (para 7.21.5 NRRP 2007) (ii) In case of land acquisition from each ST affected family, at least one third of the compensation amount due shall be paid to the affected families at the outset as first instalment and the rest at the time of taking over the possession of the land (para 7.21.4 NRRP 2007) F. Los s of Community Infrastructure/Co ommon Property Res , 11 Structures & other resources (eg land, water, access to social services etc) on ROW Affected communities and groups Reconstruction of community structure and common property resources Reconstruction of community structures and replacement of common property resources in consultation with the community as appropriate nporary impact o 12 Land & assets temporarily impacted during construction Owners of land & assets Compensation for temporary impact during construction like disruption of normal traffic, damage to adjacent parcel of land/assets due to movement of heavy machinery and plant site.
 The contractor shall bear the compensation cost of any impact on structure or land due to movement of machinery during construction or establishment of construction plant.
 All temporary use of lands outside proposed ROW to be through written approval of the landowner and contractor.
 Location of construction camps by contractors in consultation with DFCCIL